MAHI-RAJ/Diabetes-Detection/README.md

 Overview

 Diabetes-Detection is a web-based application designed to predict the likelihood of diabetes based on user inputs such as age, BMI, body fat percentage, glucose level, blood pressure,skin thickness,Diabetes Pedigree Function and other health-related factors.
-The project is built using HTML, CSS, and JavaScript, providing an interactive and user-friendly interface for users to enter their details and receive instant results.
+The project is built using HTML, CSS, and JavaScript, Python, Machine Learning providing an interactive and user-friendly interface for users to enter their details and receive instant results.

 Features